bruce-886/Music-Key-Detection/README.md

-# Key-detection
+# Music-Key-Detection
-HW1 from MIR in NTHU
+HW1 from MIR course in NTHU